v154c1/sage_video/README.md

 }
 ```

-- total\_x, total\_y - Resolution the the whole wall in pixels
+- total\_x, total\_y - Resolution of the whole wall in pixels
 - stripes\_x, stripes\_y - How are the PC nodes organized (not displays).
 For example, in our case, we have 20 displays - 4 rows and 5 columns.
 There are 5 PC nodes, each of them driving a single column of 4 displays.
 So there are 5 stripes in X axis, and only one stripe in Y axis.
 - server.dir - Directory with XML configuration files from the repository.
 - renderers - The **nodes**.
-  - name of each renderer is "X_Y" -  where X is the number of stripe in X axis and Y is the number of stripe in Y axis.
+  - name of each renderer is "X_Y" -  where X is the number of the stripe in the X axis and Y is the number of the stripe in the Y axis.
   - dir - directory with XML's (like server.dir)
   - address - user and address of the node. e.g. cave@192.168.2.10
   - alt_ip - alternative IP address (if you have multiple network interfaces on nodes and you want to use non-default interfaces, such as local interconnection over private IP addresses)